 In The Wealth of Nations, Book IV, Smith wrote: 'Every individual necessarily labours to render the annual revenue of the society as great as he can.
-He generally indeed neither intends to promote the public interest, nor knows how much he is promoting it He intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote as end which was no part of his intention.'
-The philosophy of the First Fundamental Theorem of Welfare Economics can be traced back to these words of Smith.
-Like much of modern economic theory, it is set in the context of a Walrasian general equilibrium model, developed almost a hundred years after The Wealth of Nations.
-Since Smith wrote long before the modern theoretical language was invented, he never rigorously stated, let alone proved, any version of the First Theorem.
-That honour fell upon Lerner (1934), Lange (1942) and Arrow (1951).
+He generally indeed neither intends to promote the public interest, nor knows how much he is promoting it He intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.'
+The First Fundamental Theorem of Welfare Economics can be traced back to these words of Smith.
+Like much of modern economic theory, the First Theorem is set in the context of a Walrasian general equilibrium model, developed almost a hundred years after The Wealth of Nations.
+Since Smith wrote long before the modern mathematical language of economics was invented, he never rigorously stated, let alone proved, any version of the First Theorem.
+That was first done by Lerner (1934), Lange (1942) and Arrow (1951).

 To establish the First Theorem, we need to sketch a general equilibrium model of an economy.
 Assume all individuals and firms in the economy are price takers: none is big enough, or motivated enough, to act like a monopolist.
 Assume each individual chooses his consumption bundle to maximize his utility subject to his budget constraint.
 Assume each firm chooses its production vector, or input-output vector, to maximize its profits subject to some production constraint.
-Note the presumption of self-interest.
-An individual cares only about his own utility, which depends on his own consumption.
-A firm cares only about its own profits.
+Note that we assume self-interest, or the absence of externalities: An individual cares only about his own utility, which depends only on his own consumption.
+A firm cares only about its own profits, which depend only on its own production vector.